Sv443-Network/UserUtils/README.md

 Also supports automatic migration of outdated data formats via provided migration functions.
 You may create as many instances as you like as long as they have different IDs.

+The class' internal methods are all declared as protected, so you can extend this class and override them if you need to add your own functionality.

 ⚠️ The data is stored as a JSON string, so only JSON-compatible data can be used.
 Circular structures and complex objects will throw an error on load and save.
 ⚠️ The directives `@grant GM.getValue` and `@grant GM.setValue` are required for this to work.